rich-at-thinkful/slides-engine/slides/node-db-and-express/02-why-migrations/content.md

 * Acts as documentation for your database's structure

+* Allows changes over time as your application's features evolve

 * One trait of a modern software-as-a-service, as defined in [12 Factor App](https://12factor.net/){target=_blank}
   * maximum portability between execution environments {.smaller}
   * suitable for deployment on cloud platforms {.smaller}